Shanghai Tower

 Ground & Below

-B2 Food Court: Local hits like Yang's Fry Dumplings (¥22/6pcs) and bubble tea.
+• B2 Food Court: Local favorites like Yang’s Fry Dumplings (¥22 for 6) and bubble tea.

-Underground Avenue: Grab a ¥15 egg tart from Jinmao Tower's bakery via the tunnel.
+• Underground Avenue: Pick up a ¥15 egg tart from Jinmao Tower’s bakery via the tunnel.

 🎁 Grab cheap flights to Shanghai and search the best hotels in Shanghai!
 Just 1 click for unlimited data in China!